 If a teacher's performance is rated as developing or below standard, it signals the need for focused support and development.
-Districts must develop a system to support teachers not meeting the proficiency standard.
-Improvement and remediation plans should be developed in consultation with the teacher and his/her exclusive bargaining representative and be differentiated by the level of identified need and/or stage of development.
+Common Ground will develop a system to support teachers not meeting the proficiency standard.
+Improvement and remediation plans will be developed in consultation with the teacher and be differentiated by the level of identified need and/or stage of development.

-Districts may develop a system of stages or levels of support.
+Common Ground will develop a system of stages or levels of support.
 For example:

-- 1. Structured Support: An educator would receive structured support when an area(s) of concern is identified during the school year.
+- 1. Structured Support: An educator will receive structured support when an area(s) of concern is identified during the school year.
 This support is intended to provide short-term assistance to address a concern in its early stage. - 2.
-Special Assistance: An educator would receive special assistance when he/she earns an overall performance rating of developing or below standard and/or has received structured support.
+Special Assistance: An educator will receive special assistance when he/she earns an overall performance rating of developing or below standard and/or has received structured support.
 An educator may also receive special assistance if he/she does not meet the goal(s) of the structured support plan.
 This support is intended to assist an educator who is having difficulty consistently demonstrating proficiency. - 3.
-Intensive Assistance: An educator would receive intensive assistance when he/she does not meet the goal(s) of the special assistance plan.
+Intensive Assistance: An educator will receive intensive assistance when he/she does not meet the goal(s) of the special assistance plan.
 This support is intended to build the staff member's competency.

-Well-articulated Improvement and Remediation Plans:
+Common Ground Improvement and Remediation Plans will:

-- Clearly identify targeted supports, in consultation with the teacher, which may include specialized professional development, collegial and administrative assistance, increased supervisory observations and feedback, and/or special resources and strategies aligned to the improvement outcomes. - Clearly delineate goals linked to specific indicators and domains within the observation of practice framework/rubric that specify exactly what the teacher must demonstrate at the conclusion of the Improvement and Remediation Plan in order to be considered proficient. - Indicate a timeline for implementing such resources, supports and other strategies, in the course of the same school year as the plan is developed.
+- Clearly identify targeted supports, in consultation with the teacher, which may include specialized professional development, collegial and administrative assistance, increased supervisory observations and feedback, and/or special resources and strategies aligned to the improvement outcomes. - Clearly delineate goals linked to specific indicators and domains within the observation of practice framework/rubric that specify exactly what the teacher must demonstrate at the conclusion of the Improvement and Remediation Plan in order to be considered "proficient."

+- Indicate a timeline for implementing such resources, support and other strategies, in the course of the same school year as the plan is developed.
 Determine dates for interim and final reviews in accordance with stages of support. - Include indicators of success, including a rating of proficient or better at the conclusion of the improvement and remediation plan.